Lane Kenworthy, The Good Society

 Despite this broad similarity across the countries, the post-1979 rise in inequality hasn’t been the same in every nation.
 In Canada, Ireland, Korea, and the United Kingdom, the top 1%’s income share has increased nearly as rapidly as in the US.
 It has risen significantly but less rapidly in Australia, Finland, New Zealand, Norway, and Portugal.
 It’s increased only a little or not at all in Denmark, France, Germany, Italy, Japan, the Netherlands, Spain, Sweden, and Switzerland.

-The separation between the top and everyone else was mainly a story of the top 1%, rather than, say, the top 5% or 10%.
+The separation between the top and everyone else in the US has been mainly a story of the top 1%, rather than, say, the top 5% or 10%.
 Figure 4 shows the income shares of three groups that comprise the top 10% — the top 1%, the next 4% (p95 to p99), and the next 5% (p90 to p95).
-The income share of the top 1% rose sharply, while the shares of the other two groups increased modestly or remained constant.
+The income share of the top 1% has risen sharply, while the shares of the other two groups have increased modestly or remained constant.